rigetti/pyquil/docs/source/intro_to_qc.rst

 ^^^^^^^^^^^^^^^^^^^^^^

 Operations can also be applied to composite states of multiple qubits.
-One common example is the controlled-not or CNOT gate that works on two qubits.
+One common example is the controlled-NOT or ``CNOT`` gate that works on two qubits.
 Its matrix form is:

 .. math::